We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-• Pour water from one jug into another until the receiving jug is full, or the transferring jug is empty.
+• Pour water from one jug to the other until the receiving jug is full or the pouring jug is empty.

 Key Insights